adamfisher/QueryPush/README.md

 ### Quick Start

+1. Choose your database provider (native or ODBC)
-1. Install required ODBC drivers for your databases
+2. If using ODBC, install required drivers for your databases
-2. Configure `appsettings.json` with ODBC connection strings
+3. Configure `appsettings.json` with connection strings
-3. Run `dotnet run` or deploy as a service
+4. Run `dotnet run` or deploy as a service

 ## Cross-Platform Deployment